School inauguration in Bungoma county

 A few days back, a great event has taken place: the inauguration of the school schooll, which we have built under the umbrella of Making More Health in Bungoma county, Western Kenya.

 For more than 750 students, the school was in a poor and even dangerous status when our local project partner and we visited the first time.
 Too crowded, no sanitation, unsafe construction.

 Now, the first part of the new school building is ready, and we all are very proud of it.
 In the upcoming months, more classrooms will follow.

 Even the Governor of Bungoma county, Governor HE Wycliffe Wangamati, gave a speech.
 Together with the minister of education and the MOI university's vice-chancellor and many other people, he had joined the inauguration.
 Such exciting moments!

 "It was an immense joy to parents, teachers, the County Governor, the MOI University vice-chancellor, the vice-chancellor of the Kibabii University, Ampath, and the entire community.
 Great work has been done and all accepted to make this school a center of excellence and a model in this region.
 All appreciated the efforts we are doing to the community as well – under Making More Health.
 All the activities we run together while empowering parents and farmers of this community.
 We gave face masks to students and teachers and the public and the farmer groups we are supporting.
 All this was graced by special speeches from the MOI University officials, Ampath, GAASPP, community stakeholders, and the Governor and other officials.
 So many attended the occasion," says Chrisantus, our partner from GAASPP.

 It's not just a new school building, but also a starting point for more

-Thanks to all who helped to do the first steps together.
+Thanks to all who helped with the first steps.